PREGNANCY OPTIONS FOR SAME-SEX COUPLES AND SINGLE WOMEN

 Surrogacy

-Surrogacy is an arrangement for a woman to become pregnant and give birth to a child for another couple (same-sex or heterosexual) or an individual (for example a woman with medical issues).
+Along with IVF and donor insemination, surrogacy may be another option for same-sex couples and single women wanting to start their pregnancy journey.
+This is an arrangement for a woman to become pregnant and give birth to a child for another couple (same-sex or heterosexual) or an individual (for example, a woman with medical issues that may make it more difficult to conceive).

 Surrogacy Australia says that although the laws differ between states and territories, altruistic surrogacy is legal.
 In an altruistic surrogacy agreement, a surrogate doesn’t receive any payment or reward for acting as a surrogate.

-There are many legal, medical and financial issues to consider, including applying to have a baby legally recognised as your own, so it’s best to do your research through avenues such as VARTA, fertility clinics and lawyers.
+There are many legal, medical and financial issues to consider, including applying to have a baby legally recognised as your own, so it’s best to do your research through avenues like VARTA, fertility clinics and lawyers.

 Egg freezing

-IVF expert and author Dr Raphael Kuhn says egg freezing is worth considering if you’re aged 30-36 and pregnancy isn’t on your immediate life agenda.
-This could be because you don’t have a partner.
-Or you may have a partner but aren’t planning, or able, to try for a baby in the foreseeable future.
+IVF expert and author Dr Raphael Kuhn says egg freezing worth considering if you’re aged 30 to 36 and pregnancy isn’t on your immediate life agenda.
+This could be because you don’t have a partner, or you may have a partner but aren’t planning, or able, to try for a baby in the foreseeable future.

 "It should be a priority for any woman who's diagnosed with cancer and will or may need to have chemotherapy," says Dr Kuhn, author of IVF Success, An Evidence-Based Guide to Getting Pregnant and Clues to Why You Are Not Pregnant Now.

-If you’re considering becoming a solo mum or a surrogate, and you want to be covered for pregnancy and birth services in the private system, HCF cover options include our My Family and My Family Plus packages.
+If you’re considering starting a family as a single woman or same-sex couple, and you want to be covered for pregnancy and birth services in the private system, head to our Get A Quote page to understand what HCF cover options are right for you.

 To claim for (listed) assisted reproductive services, you’ll need HCF Premium Hospital cover.
-If you're looking to claim on IVF as part of your health insurance, the waiting period for IVF is 2 months, or 12 months if you have a pre-existing condition.
+If you're looking to claim on IVF as part of your health insurance, the waiting period for IVF is up to 12 months.

-It’s important to know that a number of pregnancy and assisted reproduction services are outpatient, and only in-hospital (inpatient) services can be covered by private health insurance, whichever fund you choose.
+It’s important to know that a number of pregnancy and assisted reproductive services are outpatient, and only in-hospital (inpatient) services can be covered by private health insurance, whichever fund or cover you choose.

 You may be able claim a Medicare rebate for certain elements of your care.